 Type of institution: University/Higher Education Institution

 La Trobe’s Master of Physiotherapy Practice could be your best step into an in-demand industry.
 Our entry-to-practice course boosts your employability while giving you the opportunity to explore different healthcare settings and practice areas.
 You’ll have the opportunity to find the best fit for you and your career goals.
-Physiotherapists assess and treat patients with temporary or long-term physical injuries, movement disorders or disability, aiming to achieve the highest possible degree of recovery, activity, participation and quality of life.
-They may work independently or as members of healthcare teams.
-Physiotherapists are active in the prevention of illness and injury and in the promotion of health.
+Physiotherapists assess and treat patients with temporary or long-term physical injuries, movement disorders or disabilities, aiming to achieve the highest possible degree of recovery, activity, participation and quality of life.
+Physiotherapists may work independently or as members of healthcare teams.
+They are active in the prevention of illness and injury and in the promotion of health.
 They are also involved in clinical research, movement rehabilitation, ergonomics and the management of healthcare organisations.
 Following a preparatory subject in the summer semester (Jan-Feb), in the first semester you will develop clinical reasoning, assessment and treatment skills in the core areas of cardiorespiratory, musculoskeletal and neurological physiotherapy across a lifespan.
 This is followed by 18 months of integrated theory and clinical practice subjects, when you will be primarily located in the clinical environment.

 Standard entry requirements

-The Master of Physiotherapy Practice is accredited by the Australian Physiotherapy Council.Graduates of the Master of Physiotherapy Practice may be eligible to apply for registration with the Physiotherapy Board of Australia.
+The Master of Physiotherapy Practice is conditionally accredited by the Australian Physiotherapy Council.Graduates of the Master of Physiotherapy Practice may be eligible to apply for registration with the Physiotherapy Board of Australia.
 Professional registration may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.

 |Campus||Fees||Mid year intake||Attendance|